mariunaise/HDA-Thesis/content/SMHD.typ

 )<fig:smhd_two_bit>

 Right now, this quantizer wouldn't help us generating any helper data.
-To achieve that, we will need to divide a symbol step - one, that returns the corresponding quantized symbol - into multiple sub-steps.
+To achieve that, we will need to divide a symbol step -- one, that returns the corresponding quantized symbol - into multiple sub-steps.
-More specifically, we will define the amount of metrics we want to use with the parameter $s$.
+More specifically, we will define the number of metrics we want to use with the parameter $s$.
 Using $s$, we can define the step size $Delta_s$ as the division of $Delta$ by $s$:

 $ Delta_s = frac(Delta, s) = frac(frac(1, 2^m), s) = frac(1, 2^m dot s) $<eq:delta_s>